Welcome

 Public feedback has been and will continue to be an important component of the Court’s and the Monitor’s evaluation of the state of the City’s and NOPD’s compliance.
 Throughout the life of the Consent Decree, we have held public meetings, met with individuals and organizations, and reviewed correspondence from the public.
 The feedback we have received has been shared with the Court.
 It also has played a valuable role in the development of the proposed Sustainment Plan.

-Consistent with our approach to engaging with the public and the Court’s Notice, the Monitor will held a virtual public meeting on Tuesday, October 8, 2024 at Noon CT.
+Consistent with our approach to engaging with the public and the Court’s Notice, the Monitor held a virtual public meeting on Tuesday, October 8, 2024 at Noon CT.
 The recording of that meeting is available HERE.
 The presentation from that meeting is available HERE.

 The Monitor will hold additional meetings at places and dates that will be announced in the near future at which we will review the City’s and the NOPD’s progress toward compliance, discuss the proposed Sustainment Plan, and take questions and comments from the public.
 We will report the questions and comments we receive to the Court to aid its evaluation of the Parties’ motion.
 Ultimately, the Court will determine whether to grant the Parties’ motion to begin the sustainment period and under what conditions.